-Canada has tabled an offer which would recognize Dehcho fee simple ownership of about 36,000 sq km.
+Canada has tabled an offer which would recognize Dehcho fee simple ownership of about 39,000 sq km.
 DFN negotiators have said that the Dehcho land quantum should be at least 70,000 sq km.
-Regardless of whether the Dehcho own 36,000 or 70,000 sq km, or some amount in between 36,000 and 70,0000, it is clearly in the interests of the Dehcho to select all or most of lands from lands which have high economic development potential rather than conservation lands.
+Regardless of whether the Dehcho own 39,000 or 70,000 sq km, or some amount in between 39,000 and 70,0000, it is clearly in the interests of the Dehcho to select all or most of lands from lands which have high economic development potential rather than conservation lands.

 The GNWT has recently demanded to own 45% of the Dehcho territory after devolution and the implementation of a land use plan and the finalization of land selection under a Dehcho final agreement.
 They intend to give Dehcho lands away to large multi-national oil companies and mining companies in exchange for tiny royalty payments.
-45% of 107,000 is equal to about 96,000.
-If the GNWT and corporations own 96,000 sq km of open lands, the DFN will be left with only about 11,000 sq km of open lands.
-The remainder of the Dehcho's quantum of 36,000 would have to be comprised of conservation lands.
+45% of 214,000 is equal to about 96,000.